Maryum97/My_Latest_Portfolio/README.md

 The pages created for this homework include three described below:

 1. <b>About Page (index.html):</b>
-    This page is all about myself, Maryum Bokhari, the creator of the portfolio.
-The page describes my life, achievements, and educational background, while also displaying images and links for the websites I have created for the programming course I am currently attending at UOB.
-The page also contains my CV, and links to my Github and LinkedIn profiles.
+    This page is all about myself, the creator of the portfolio.
+The page describes my life, achievements, and educational background, while also displaying images, animations and links for the websites I have created for the programming course I am currently attending at UOB.
+The page also contains my CV, and links to my Github and LinkedIn profiles, at the bottom of the page.

 2. <b>Portfolio (portfolio.html)</b>
     This page is an illustration of different images regarding my background, my educational institutions, and my hobbies and interests, with brief descriptions of each image.
 It is just to describe my personality more up-close, outside my curriculum and employability aspects.